compintell/Mooncake.jl/docs/src/developer_documentation/ir_representation.md

 8 4 ─      return %2
 ```
 Observe that, before `compact!`-ing, the first instruction in basic block `%3` is still labelled as being `%10`.
-After `compact!`-ing, we have standard sequentially-ordered IR again.
+After `compact!`-ing, we have standard sequentially-labelled IR again.
+Note that the above is exactly the kind of thing that we do in our implementation of forwards-mode AD -- all insertions of nodes are performed in a single pass over the `IRCode`, and `CC.compact!` is called once at the end.

 Performing this transformation using `BBCode` is similarly straightforward.
 Since the name associated to instructions does not change when you insert another instruction, you really just need to insert an instruction + its `ID`, update the next instruction (as before), and you're done: